2019 - 2021 Student and Early Career Council (SECC)

 I am an Assistant Professor in the Child and Adolescent Studies Department at California State University, Fullerton.
-I completed my Ph.D. in Developmental Psychology from the University of California, Los Angeles (UCLA) in 2013.
+I completed my Ph.D. in Developmental Psychology from the University of California, Los Angeles (UCLA).
 My research examines adolescent social interactions with peers in both the school and online contexts, particularly among ethnic minority youth from Latin American backgrounds.
 Bridging across both lines of my school and online research is my interest in examining negative peer interactions, specifically school bullying and cyberbullying.
 I was formerly the SECC representative to the Equity and Justice committee.
 During my tenure in the committee, I helped with the organization and planning of the Inaugural Presidential Pre-Conference on Equity and Justice in Developmental Sciences.

 Daisy E. Camacho-Thompson is a T32 Postdoctoral Research Fellow at the REACH Institute in the Psychology Department at Arizona State University.
 She graduated from the Psychology Department at the University of California, Los Angeles, with a concentration in Developmental Psychology and a minor in Diversity Science.
 Her research focuses on the academic achievement of underserved adolescents, with attention to social networks associated with academic resilience or desistance.
 Her dissertation focused on familial stress and parental involvement at school, home, and in organized after-school activities.
 Her postdoctoral work is examining the effects of a prevention program on parental involvement and academic socialization across adolescent development.
 She has served in several mentoring programs for underrepresented students, such as the Millennium Scholar Program, and both as the elected Latino Caucus student member and currently the Media Manager.
 She has received several service awards, the Eugene V. Cota-Robles Fellowship, and an NICHD Diversity Supplement.

-Deyaun Villareal (Ethnic & Racial Issues Committee, Incoming)
+Ethnic & Racial Issues Committee, Incoming Representative

 I am currently in my third year in the Psychological Sciences Ph.D. program at the University of Texas at Dallas specializing in developmental psychology.
 Currently, I work with Dr. Jackie A. Nelson in the Family Research Lab where our research investigates the influence of stress and parent-child conflict on parent-child and marital relationships.
 My research interests broadly include the effects of internalizing symptoms, daily stress, and parenting behaviors on family processes and child outcomes.
 In particular, I am interested in how the effects of daily stress and symptoms of internalizing symptoms in both parents and children influence the quality of their interactions.

 I am a third-year doctoral student in the Psychological Sciences program at the University of Texas at Dallas.
 I work in the Family Research Lab under the advisement of Dr. Jackie Nelson.
 Our lab’s research goals lie in the better understanding of family relationships and children’s well-being.
 I am specifically interested in marital and parent-child relationships, how mothers and fathers influence one another’s parenting practices, negative spillover of family stress, and children’s emotional development.
 My current project investigates the longitudinal impact of marital and parent-child conflict during middle childhood on adolescent’s depressive symptoms.
 As the SECC representative for the International Affairs committee, I look forward to advocating the committee’s mission for international representation and perspective in membership, publications, and informal exchanges of knowledge regarding child development.